ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:load_paths`

   Paths containing mixin files to be searched via mixin names.
-A mixin filename in a load path has the form _<name>.yml_.
+A mixin filename in a load path has the form _<name>.yml_ by default.
+If an alternate filename extension has been specified in your project configuration (`:extension` ↳ `:yaml`) it will be used for file lookups in the mixin load paths instead of _.yml_.

   Searches start in the path at the top of the list and end in the default internal mixin search path.

   Both mixin names in the `:enabled` list (above) and on the command line via `--mixin` flag use this list of load paths for searches.